 You can find the individual settings for making your content available for indexing in the corresponding parts of Yoast SEO.
 On Shopify and WordPress, you can find these settings under the Content Types and Categories and Tags sections of the Settings tab of Yoast SEO.

-If you want to exclude something, you can switch this toggle to No, and the taxonomy or post type will not appear in the XML sitemap.
+By saying Yes to the ‘Show Posts in search results’ question in the post settings, you make sure that your posts will appear in the XML sitemap and, therefore, in the search results.
+If you want to exclude something, let’s say you want to exclude your category pages, you can switch the toggle to No. That way, the taxonomy or post type will not appear in the XML sitemap.
 Because of that, it will not appear in the search results.
-Whenever you set something to not appear in search engines, it will be noindexed and kept from the XML sitemap.
+Whenever you set something here to not appear in search engines, it will be noindexed and kept from the XML sitemap.

 Exclude individual posts

 If you really don’t want a specific URL to show up in the search results, you’ll need to add a